FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Methods

 \subsubsection{Relation Symbols}

-The interpretation of relation symbols in $\Sigma$ is a set of tuples of elements of $\Delta$ combined with a degree of memberships and can be written as the pair $(m, \Delta \times \Delta)$, which is defined as:
+To tackle arbitrary \ALC{} axioms, we also have to define an interpretation for relation symbols $R\in\Rol$, which describe relations between pairs of elements.
+The interpretation of a relation symbol $R$ hence relates two individuals, assigning a degree of membership to a set of tuples of elements written as the pair $(m, \Delta \times \Delta)$ which is here defined as: